1Hive/token-request-app/README.md

 The token request application should implement the following roles:

-- Request Tokens
+- Finalise token requests
 - Change Vault Address
 - Change Token Manager Address
-- Change Voting Address
-- Change Payment Token
+- Add/remove offered tokens to/from the accepted offered token list

 ### Interface

 We do not need to provide an interface for changing parameters as this can be done by power users using the CLI.

-We do need to provide an interface for requesting tokens, which would allow users to specify the amount and the associated payment.
+The interface allows users to request tokens, where they would specify the amount and the associated payment.

-We do need to provide an interface for claiming payments when the request is rejected.
+It also allows for withdrawing their requests at any time.

+For a detailed view of the flow of the app check out our [user-guide](./docs/user-guide.md)

 ## How to run Token request app locally